2023 Goshen shooting: Aftermath

-In the aftermath of the shooting, Nycholas Parraz's father, Shanye Maupin, 18, filed a lawsuit suing four of the Tulare County Child Welfare Services members for their role in placing Nycholas in the Goshen house.
+In the aftermath of the shooting, Nycholas Parraz's father, Shayne Maupin, 18, filed a lawsuit suing four of the Tulare County Child Welfare Services members for their role in placing Nycholas in the Goshen house.
 Right after birth Nycholas was placed into the care of Child Welfare Service due to both of his parents being minors.
 Three days prior to the shooting Child Services placed Nycholas into his mother's custody.
 Maupin's lawsuit claims that members of the Tulare County Child Welfare Services didn't take proper precaution by knowingly placing Nycholas Parraz in a household where gang members lived and that was at high risk of gang violence.
 The lawsuit also details how seven other infants died in the care of the Tulare County Child Welfare Services.
 Shayne also calls out seven members of the Tulare County Sheriff Office for their role in not protecting Nycholas.
 Two weeks prior to the shooting, officers issued a warrant to search the household.
 They found methamphetamine, drug paraphernalia and firearms inside the home.
 The lawsuit claims that there was no effort on the Sheriff's Office to protect Alissa or Nycholas who were both minors living in the household.